Posts

 Image

-The Orkney Riddle The Ness of Brodgar Excavation Trench P, which includes Structure 10 While, in recent times, the stone circles of Stenness and Brodgar were a present reminder of times past for Orkney folk, Barnhouse was unknown, and completely hidden from view.
+Series Title:- Orkney Riddle 21/29 Blog Title:- The Ness of Brodgar Excavation Trench P, which includes Structure 10 While, in recent times, the stone circles of Stenness and Brodgar were a present reminder of times past for Orkney folk, Barnhouse was unknown, and completely hidden from view.
 So also was the Ness of Brodgar, which is now one of the most exciting archaeology projects to explore Neolithic Britain, in recent years.
 It is directed by Nick Card, and is best described by him, as follows. “ The Ness of Brodgar (Fig. 49) sits on the south eastern tip of the Brodgar isthmus separating the Loch of Harray to the east, and the Loch of Stenness to the west, at the centre of the large natural bowl of hills of the West Mainland of Orkney.
 From it the Ring of Brodgar (0.75 km to the NW), the Stones of Stenness (0.5 km to the SE) and Maeshowe (1.5 km to the E) are clearly visible.
-On the south side of the Bridge of Brodgar, barely 300 m distant, is the Neolithic settlement of Barnhouse (Richards, 2005).
-Ne...
+On the south side of the Bridge of Brodgar, barely 300 m distant, is the Neolithic settlement of B...

 Modern Sweat Lodge Practices